adtrak-core/adtrak-components-frontend/components/projects/projects-03/README.md

 $context['projects'] = new Timber\PostQuery($projects);
 ```

-6. Create a new file called `projects.twig` in `_views/_components/` and copy the code from Fractal into your new file
+- Create a new file called `projects.twig` in `_views/_components/` and copy the code from Fractal into your new file

-7. Use the code below to include your projects in the page
+- Use the code below in your template file (eg: `page.twig`, `front-page.twig` etc) to include your projects in the page

 ```
 {% include "_components/projects.twig" with {